dhruvmewada15/k8s_assignment5/README.md

 ```
     sudo kubeadm init --apiserver-advertise-address=<master_private_ip> --pod-network-cidr=10.244.0.0/16

 ```
+> Edit the etc/systemd/system/kubelet.service.d/10-kubeadm.conf to add --node-ip.
+--node-ip = IP address of the node.
+If set, kubelet will use this IP address for the node.

 2. Use the join command to connect worker nodes with the master node.